MusB Music / Overview

 - Typical A-level offer

-Alternatively, we will accept AAB plus ABRSM Grade 8 Theory at Merit or above, where a candidate is not taking A-level Music.
+Alternatively, we will accept ABB plus ABRSM Grade 8 Theory at Merit or above, where a candidate is not taking A-level Music.

-(Joint course with RNCM requires AAA inc Music).
+(Joint course with RNCM requires AAA including Music).

 - Typical International Baccalaureate offer

 35 points overall.
 6,6,5 in Higher Level subjects